ffavela/esets/README.md

 * Implement other esets (rationals?, floating points?)
 * Start development with combinators, permutators and other ones.
 * How do these compare with lists, tuples, sets etc.?
+* Compare with itertools (once the above is ready).